chadwhitman/Django-Base-Theme/README.md

 #### Installation via pip

 1.) pip install git+https://github.com/chadwhitman/Base-Theme.git

-	- Troubleshooting: You may need to specify the the directory you want to install base-theme when working in a virtualenv on Vagrant.

-		- For example:

-			pip install git+https://github.com/chadwhitman/Base-Theme.git -t /home/vagrant/.virtualenvs/name-of-app/lib/python3.3/site-packages/

 2.) pip install django-bootstrap3

 3.)
 Run 'python manage.py collectstatic' to update your static files in your project directory.

-Note: if you already have these apps installed, you may need to add '--upgrade' to the end of the pip install to get the latest files.
+You may need to add '--upgrade' to the end of the pip install to get the latest files.

 #### Installation via Git Clone

 If you don't want to pip install, you can always just clone the repo into your project and move the files where you want them.

-#### If you installed Base Theme via pip, to override template files:

-Add a 'templates' folder in your project's directory, include the template you want to <br />
-override in that folder (i.e. templates/base.html) and then customize it to your needs.
+#### To customize your app's templates:

+Add a directory for your app in the templates folder and extend your base.html off of the original base, customizing where you need to.
+You 'base.html' has a few layout options which you can find in the 'templates/layout_options' folder.

 #### Initial Test View/Url Configuration